 Your electricity bill is one of your biggest on going monthly costs.
 It’s one of those costs that is literally costing you every second of the day.
 If you have anything plugged into an outlet, chances are you are paying money to keep it charged through out the day.
 But there is good news!
 There are so many easy ways you can save money on your electricity, many of which you can do in the next 10 minutes.
 Let’s make sure that you are not paying for what you aren’t using.
 In this article I will show you every way I can think of to save money on electricity.

 Watch Out For Phantom Power!

 Before we start, you should know about phantom power (which sounds like an evil cartoon character).

-Phantom power is the power that an appliance draws when it’s turned off but still plugged in.
+Phantom power is the electricity that an appliance draws when it’s turned off but still plugged in.

 While some are easy to acknowledge ( like the oven with a clock that runs all day long).
 Others aren’t as obvious.

-There are many appliances and gadgets that can suck power when they are not being used, costing you more money every day.
+There are many appliances and gadgets that can suck power when they are not being used.
+Which ends up costing you more money every day.

-Ok full dork confession, about 2 years ago I got really motivated to cut down my electrical bill.
+Ok full dork confession, about 2 years ago I got really motivated to save money on my electricity bill.
 So I picked up one of these.

 It measures the amount of electricity that an appliance uses.